Large-Scale Multiple Testing of Composite Null Hypotheses Under Heteroskedasticity: Introduction

-Our work is closely related to \cite{sun2012multiple} who develop an FDR controlling procedure based on Lfdr statistics for testing composite null hypotheses under heteroskedasticity.
+Our work is closely related to \cite{sun2012multiple},\cite{stephens2017false} and \cite{gu2018oracle}. \cite{sun2012multiple} develop an FDR controlling procedure based on Lfdr statistics for testing composite null hypotheses under heteroskedasticity.
 However, HAMT differs on two important aspects.
-First, and in contrast to \cite{sun2012multiple}, we allow $\mu_i$ and $\sigma_i$ to be dependent in our hierarchical model, which presents a challenging deconvolution problem for estimating the composite null and mixture densities.
-Second, the kernel method developed in \cite{sun2012multiple} for estimating these densities is highly unstable \citep{fu2022heteroscedasticity}.
-Here, we develop a nonparametric empirical Bayes deconvolution estimator which is scalable to large problems and provides consistent estimates of the composite null and mixture densities.
+First, and in contrast to \cite{sun2012multiple}, we allow $\mu_i$ and $\sigma_i$ to be dependent in our hierarchical model, which presents a challenging deconvolution problem for estimating the mixture density.
+Second, the kernel method developed in \cite{sun2012multiple} for estimating this density is highly unstable \citep{fu2022heteroscedasticity}.
+Here, we develop a nonparametric empirical Bayes deconvolution estimator which is scalable to large problems and provides a consistent estimate of the mixture density.
 In the terminology of \cite{efron2014two}, our deconvolution estimator is related to the $g-$modeling strategy for empirical Bayes estimation.
-While existing $g-$modeling approaches, such as \cite{koenker2014convex,efron2016empirical}, ignore the dependence between $\mu_i$ and $\sigma_i$, we develop a simple yet effective technique for modeling such dependence while estimating the distribution of $\mu_i$.
-Recently, \cite{gu2018oracle} propose a FDR controlling method for one-sided composite null hypotheses.
+While existing $g-$modeling approaches, such as \cite{koenker2014convex,efron2016empirical}, ignore the dependence between $\mu_i$ and $\sigma_i$, we develop a simple yet effective technique for modeling such dependence while estimating the distribution of $\mu_i$. \red{\cite{stephens2017false} develop a multiple testing procedure, {ASH}, for FDR control.
+Similar to {HAMT}, their approach relies on using the bivariate sequence $(X_i,\sigma_i)$ instead of summarizing them to $p-$ or $z-$ values.
+The hierarchical model underlying {ASH} assumes that conditional on $\sigma_i$ and for an unknown constant $c\ge 0$, the distribution of $\mu_i/\sigma_i^c$ is unimodal and posits it as a mixture of a point mass at $0$ and a scale-mixture of zero-mean Gaussian distributions.
+Extensions to {ASH} allow mixtures of uniforms, half-uniforms and half-normals, among others, depending on the prior knowledge regarding the sign and symmetry of the distribution of $\mu_i$'s.
+We note that there are two key differences between the hierarchical models underlying {ASH} and {HAMT}.
+First, {ASH} assumes that conditional on $\sigma_i$ the distribution of $\mu_i/\sigma_i^c$ is independent of $\sigma_i$ for some $c\ge 0$.
+In contrast, {HAMT} does not make such an assumption and provides a practical approach for estimating the unknown mixing density $g_\mu(\cdot|\sigma_i)$ that accounts for the dependence of $\mu_i$ on $\sigma_i$.
+Second, unlike {ASH}, {HAMT} does not require a unimodal assumption for the distribution of $\mu_i$ given $\sigma_i$.
+In particular, our theoretical analyses in Section \ref{sec:theory} only requires that (i) $g_\mu(\cdot|\sigma)$ is supported on a compact interval, and (ii) has bounded first and second order derivatives with respect to $\sigma$, for providing valid FDR control as the number of hypotheses $m\to\infty$. } Recently, \cite{gu2018oracle} propose a FDR controlling method for one-sided composite null hypotheses.
 Their approach is based on $z-$values and relies on the deconvolution estimate obtained from nonparametric maximum likelihood \citep{kiefer1956consistency,laird1978nonparametric} techniques to estimate the Lfdr.
 The illustrative examples in Section \ref{sec:standardization} show that such an approach based on standardization may lead to substantial power loss when $\mu_i$ and $\sigma_i$ are correlated.